 Aging well encompasses all of the following aspects of our being: physical, mental, emotional, and spiritual.
 It also includes the community around us.
 This year, choose to make small consistent choices to renew these areas of your life.
 This will make all of the difference in aging well.
 Each person’s physical journey as he/she ages is different.
 Taking consistent and appropriate action now can vastly change future outcomes.

-Your strategies for better health in 2020 include:
+Strategies for better health in 2023 include:

 Walking is one of the most fundamental activities we perform as humans.
 Research is very clear that frequent movements (like walking) are the key to avoiding many chronic conditions.
 Walking lowers your risk of Alzheimer’s disease, heart disease, stroke, and diabetes.
 It can lower blood sugar levels when performed directly after meals.
 Elevated blood sugar levels are a major contributing factor to excessive internal inflammation which is associated with most chronic illnesses.
 Walking can also be an essential component in psychological well-being.
 Walking as exercise and generally walking more during the day should be considered the first line defense in slowing the aging process and maintaining functional independence.